davidly/ntvdm/README.md

 I validated that ntvdm works on Arm64 with both native and x64 binaries.

+Ntvdm works with apps that hook interrupts via the DOS mechanism or by directly writing to memory.
+This includes support for int 9 and int 0x1c in apps like Quick Basic and Brief.

 I can't vouch for 100% i8086 emulation because I can't find any apps that perform such validation, unlike what's out there for the 6502, 8080, Z80, and other earlier CPUs.
 But I have done a fair bit of testing with many apps and compared instruction + register traces with other emulators.